crilleengvall/Wordpress-editor-pre-code-wrapper/readme.txt

 This works well for developer blogs that use some kind of code markup highlighter.
 For example the <a href="https://wordpress.org/plugins/wp-code-highlightjs/">WP Code highlight.js plugin</a>

 = Official website =
-<a href="https://crilleengvall.github.io/Wordpress-tinyMCE-pre-code-wrapper/">the plugin website</a>.
+<a href="https://crilleengvall.github.io/Wordpress-editor-pre-code-wrapper/">the plugin website</a>.

 = Contribute =
-<a href="https://github.com/crilleengvall/Wordpress-tinyMCE-pre-code-wrapper">Development happens at GitHub.</a> Pull requests are very welcome.
+<a href="https://github.com/crilleengvall/Wordpress-editor-pre-code-wrapper">Development happens at GitHub.</a> Pull requests are very welcome.

 = Translations =
 * Swedish (sv_SE)

 == Installation ==
 1. Download and unzip plugin
-2. Upload the 'pre-code-wrapper' folder to the '/wp-content/plugins/' directory,
+2. Upload the 'editor-pre-code-wrapper' folder to the '/wp-content/plugins/' directory,
 3. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==